 The New York Times described Oslo as "ready to shine" including it on their list of top places to visit in 2013.
 Why?
 In part, because of the island of Tjuvholmen and the spectacular new Astrup Fearnley Museum.
 Opened in September 2012, praise for the building has been widespread:

-In the meantime, visit an urban food project featuring 100 allotments for Oslo gardeners, called "The Glory" Cultivated in April 2012, it is one of seven public green areas on 75,000 square feet of "rocky building site" next to the giant cooling towers on Bjørvika.
+In the meantime, visit an urban food project featuring 100 allotments for Oslo gardeners, called "The Glory" Cultivated in April 2012, it is one of seven public green areas on 5000 square metres of "rocky building site" next to the giant cooling towers on Bjørvika.

 Contemporary urban development is not limited to Bjørvika, the architectural momentum is conveyed in the Barcode buildings, situated on Dronning Eufemias gate, near the central railway sidings.